netket/netket/docs/api/optimizer.md

 :::{warning}
 Those solvers require `jaxmg >= 1.1.1`, installed with `pip install 'netket[jaxmg]'` (or `pip install 'jaxmg[cuda13]'` on CUDA 13).
-It is not part of the `extra` extra because it pins an exact jax version.
+It is not part of the `extra` extra because every jaxmg release pins an exact jax version (e.g. jaxmg 1.3.0 requires `jax==0.11.1`), so installing it may change the version of jax you use.

 As JAXMg builds upon NVIDIA's cuSOLVERMp, it requires **one python process per GPU**: run your script with `djaxrun` (or call {func}`jax.distributed.initialize` yourself) such that